ftr-labs/SameVersion/README.md

 * **versions.js** – Displays the fake version label.

 Opening the page loads these scripts to produce a silly, constantly mutating site.

+On desktop you can reveal a hidden message by hovering in the bottom left corner for a couple of seconds.
+On touch devices you can press and hold in that corner.
+The page disables text selection there so the overlay appears instead of the usual highlight menu.
+The pressable area is deliberately oversized on phones so you can trigger the secret without precision tapping, and the message pops up well above your finger.